 There was a change in the leadership of the National Soccer League at the start of the season.
 On May 29, 1956 Arthur Arnold announced his resignation as chairman.
 Arnold was also the president of the Ontario Soccer Association and thought it best to concentrate his activities on that organization.
 Ed Waring took over as president.

 Clubs and players

-The East End Canadians strenghtened their team by signing Tommy Robertson, former halfback with Stirling Albion of the Scottish League, on May 1.
-The Canadians already had two notable British players in Jack Robertson, former Scottish amateur international, and Peter O’Doyle, formerly of the Irish League.
+The East End Canadians strenghtened their team by signing Tommy Robertson, former halfback with Stirling Albion of the Scottish League.
+The Canadians already had two notable British players in Jack Robertson, former Scottish amateur international; and Peter O’Doyle, formerly of the Irish League.

-German club Olympia was strengthened by signing centre forward Gerhardt Borchart, who had spent four years in a Russian prison camp.
-On Wednesday May 23, 1956, Otto Gasteiger arrived in Toronto and signed for Olympia.
-He had played three league games for Austria Wien in October 1955.
+Ethnic German club Olympia was strengthened by signing centre forward Gerhardt Borchart.
+They also signed Otto Gasteiger, who had played three league games for Austria Wien in October 1955.

 Toronto Italia was coached by Antonio Codeluppi.
 Codeluppi was a former player for Bari in Italy.

-Ostap Steckiw was named as new coach before the season started.
+Ostap Steckiw was named as the new coach of Tridents before the season started.